nasa-fornax/fornax-documentation/documentation/compute_environments.md

 Each base environment comes pre-installed with one or more specific software environments (or simply, "environments").
 You can customize your environment by installing additional software and extensions.

+## Installing Extensions on the Fornax Science Console

+There are two types Jupyerlab extensions.
+Front-end (menus etc), and server extensions.
+Most extensions include both components.
+Instructions on how to find and install extensions can be found at [JupyterLab: Extensions](https://jupyterlab.readthedocs.io/en/stable/user/extensions.html).
+The front-end extension can be installed after JupyterLab starts, and can show up if you refresh the page, as long they are installed in the environment running JupyterLab (/opt/jupyter/).
+Note: Extensions that include a server-side component cannot be installed by individual users because they must be installed before JupyterLab starts.
+In that case, please open a request in the [Fornax Community Forum](https://discourse.fornax.sciencecloud.nasa.gov/) "Support" category.

 ## Environment Selection

 `python3` is the default python environment.